sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/pipeline.md

 ### Example

-In the following example, an HTTP PUT request is submitted to the `/sumo-logic-metrics-handlers/:sumo-logic-metrics-handler` API endpoint to create the handler `sumologic_http_log_metrics_us2`.
+In the following example, an HTTP PUT request is submitted to the `/sumo-logic-metrics-handlers/:sumo-logic-metrics-handler` API endpoint to create `sumologic_http_log_metrics_us2`:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X PUT \